GoogleChromeLabs/web-gphoto2/README.md

 # Web-gPhoto2
-A gPhoto2 implementation using WASM to control DSLR cameras from the browser.
+A gPhoto2 implementation using WebAssembly to control DSLR cameras from the browser.

 Powered by a [custom fork](https://github.com/RReverser/libgphoto2) of [libgphoto2](https://github.com/gphoto/libgphoto2), the [WebUSB](https://github.com/WICG/webusb) backend of [libusb](https://github.com/libusb/libusb), and WebAssembly via [Emscripten](https://emscripten.org/).